Creating a Road Map to 100% Renewable Energy for Local Government

 What federal, state or utility-assisted incentives exist in the market where the organization operates?

-Answers to these questions are meant to give local government a high-level view of their procurement possibilities and create the foundation necessary to begin a deep dive into specific renewable energy projects.
+Answers to these questions are meant to give local governments a high-level view of their procurement possibilities and create the foundation necessary to begin a deep dive into specific renewable energy projects.
 In addition, addressing these questions can help procurement specialists build a portfolio designed around the organization’s sustainability strategy and business operations.